yngvem/INF200-2019/README.md

 # Information about oral exam
 I have now added information about the oral exam [here](exam/information_about_oral_exam.md).
+## Flow chargs
+Here is a short video to show you how to create a flowchart from PyCharm https://www.youtube.com/watch?v=eAT_lVulEp8.
+Though I do reccomend using a third party tools such as [draw.io](https://draw.io) and do it manually.
 # How to submit your exam
 There is a YouTube video showing the process [here](https://youtu.be/9vJVNJ17eOo)